Yoctol/bottender/docs/the-basics-chain.md

 }
 ```

-If it receives `hi` as input in the `RuleBased` layer, it returns `SayHi` and exits this chain.
-Otherwise, it continues the chain and goes to the `MachineLearningBased` layer.
+If the bot receives `hi` as input in the `RuleBased` layer, it returns `SayHi` and exits this chain.
+Otherwise, it follows the chain and goes to the `MachineLearningBased` layer.

 `chain` accepts an array of actions and returns an action as return value, so it's possible to work with any pattern that compatible with actions.